Research

 Research in the Environmental Chemistry Group is focused on environmental chemical processes in aquatic systems.
 We study photochemical, microbial and redox transformations of organic chemicals that are relevant to contaminant degradation and element cycling.
 The research is undertaken by four sub-groups.
 Please visit the sub-group webpages for more information.

-McNeill Group Environmental photochemistry and reaction mechanisms
+McNeill Group: Environmental photochemistry and reaction mechanisms

-Martin Schroth Subsurface biogeochemistry
+Schroth Group: Subsurface biogeochemistry

 Major Research Areas